jake-derry/simulation/README.md

 ####Features implemented:
 ##### Configuration:
+* Reads in an XML file that contains initial settings for a simulation.
+The type of simulation, neighbors, size of grid, shape of the cell, simulation parameters, preferred style file, and type of distribution (specific, random, or concentration) are all able to be set through this XML.
+* Reads in an XML file that contains the style settings for the simulation.
+This includes whether or not grid lines should be displayed, colors for cells, delay of the simulation(initial speed), and the dimensions of the window.
+* Reads in an XML file that contains the default settings for color.
+Ideally, this file is not touched by the user and serves as a flexible backup for when the user does not specify a color within their Style file.
+* Error checking for incorrect file data (See error checking Note below)
+* Ability for user to select the initial distribution of the cells.
+This distribution can be set by specific locations and states, randomly by number of locations to occupy, and finally by concentration.
 ##### Simulation:
 ##### Visualization:
 * visualization of the cell grid that can run indefinitely until stopped by user (with specific cell shapes specified in style xml)